Do I need IVF?

 The answer to this question can only be given after you and your partner are evaluated for infertility.

 Infertility is when you are unable to conceive even after having unprotected sexual intercourse for a year.
 Not every patient suffering from infertility needs IVF.
-Some of them might not be even good candidate to undergo IVF procedure.
+Some of them might not be an even good candidate to undergo IVF procedure.

 When a couple comes with complaints of inability to conceive, a process of evaluation is undertaken.
 The consulting doctor takes the complete physical, sexual, medical, past and family history of both the partners.

 A thorough physical examination of both the partners is done by the treating doctor.
 Some blood tests are done for detection of conditions which may affect conception.
-The female partner may have to undergo tests like USG, HSG, hysteroscopy and laparoscopy.
-The male partner has to undergo test like semen analysis, testicular biopsy.
+The female partner may have to undergo tests like USG, HSG, hysteroscopy, and laparoscopy.
+The male partner has to undergo a test like semen analysis, testicular biopsy.
 Genetic testing like karyotyping is done in both the partners.

 In spite of all these procedures if the couple is unable to conceive then the option of assisted reproductive techniques is advised by the treating doctors.

 IVF treatment is Suggested for Patients with following conditions

 - Advanced age: many times the egg reserve decreases as the age of the female signs of progress, in this scenario she doesn’t have too many eggs to wait for a pregnancy to happen.
 Hence a more aggressive form of treatment which has more chances of achieving pregnancy like IVF can be chosen.